 All along, Birmingham weaves a tale that is well-written in so many ways.
 His detailing of military weaponry and tactics often goes way over my head but are written with enough detail that it makes the situations believable how the weapons and tactics work in the battles of the Second World War – well, this version of that war.
 The writing during the military and battle scenes reminds me greatly of Tom Clancy’s writings.

 The characters Birmingham has created, both from the future and the past, are compelling.
-There are interesting situations such as the embedded female reporter from the future who becomes engaged to a high-level Navy commander of the past that sort of bridges the gap in a lot of places.
+There are interesting situations such as the embedded female reporter from the future who becomes engaged to a high-level Navy commander of the past that sort of bridge the gap in a lot of places.
 Birmingham weaves together the historical characters well with his fictional ones.
 In addition to Hoover, he portrays Franklin Roosevelt, Winston Churchill, and Douglas MacArthur in much the same way they have been written about over the years.
 Couple that with some nice cameos from Marilyn Monroe, Elvis Presley, John Kennedy, and more there are enough humorous moments in between the technical and military strategy that the book moves along at a great pace without being too intense.
-In addition, an heir to the British throne is among those transported back with the Multi-National force from 2021, just to throw another curve-ball into the mix.
-After all, at this point his grandparents haven’t even met yet!
+In addition, an heir to the British throne is among those transported back with the Multi-National force from 2021, just to throw another curve ball into the mix.
+After all, at this point, his grandparents haven’t even met yet!

 Birmingham has left open enough loose ends to make me anxious for the third book in the trilogy.
-My interest was particularly piqued by the hint dropped about who committed a murder which took place in Weapons of Choice.
+My interest was particularly piqued by the hint dropped about who committed a murder that took place in Weapons of Choice.
 It was a subject I thought was going to be written off as just another case of prejudices gone wild, but Birmingham hints here that there is a lot more to it.

 Alternate history fans or those who like military thrillers will likely enjoy the series.
 Those who would break out in hives at the thought of an aircraft carrier named for “the greatest wartime President the United States ever had” – the U.S.S.
 Hillary Clinton probably will enjoy it less.
 There’s no real overt politics going on, but I think Birmingham probably enjoys those little digs.
 I also think he manages to subtly make the point that the often-reminisced “good old days” weren’t that good for women or minorities, a position I have held for quite some time.
 Some people might be bothered by having that illusion shattered.